 Sookhi Chana Dal: Snack-Time Bengal Gram

 A snack or side dish made of chana dal (Bengal gram) that capitalizes on this dal’s nutty taste.
-Sookhi chana dal needs very few ingredients and is easy enough to be put together by a kitchen newbie.
+Sookhi chana dal (sometimes spelled sukhi chana dal / sookhi channa dal) needs very few ingredients and is easy to put together even if you’re not experienced in the kitchen.
 Those who rely on instant noodles or packaged bhujiya for snack-time with the excuse "I don’t know how to cook" – prepare to shed that line!

 Mooli Chutney: White Radish Chutney